 I strongly believe that in order to realize your full potential and to live life meaningfully and purposely, you must be a learner to grow your knowledge bank.
-But first and foremost, you must seek for great mentors who will share life’s greatest lessons that you can utilize as a roadmap to your own success and happiness.
+But first and foremost, you must seek great mentors who will share life’s greatest lessons that you can utilize as a roadmap to your own success and happiness.

 The will to win, the desire to succeed, and the urge to reach your full potential.
 According to Confucius, these are the keys that will unlock the door to personal excellence.
 But, is it really so simple?
 Isn’t will fickle and finite?
-Doesn’t desire make us do stupid things?
+Doesn’t desire to make us do stupid things?
 How can we know how big our potential is?

 Our roads to excellence, fulfillment, and happiness are narrow and full of trials.
 We all choose a different path, but we’re all tempted by the same envy and vanity, the same judgment and lust.